 - Your temporary password to gain access

-(You can also change your password at any time by clicking your name shown in the top right-hand corner of the browser screen)
+(You can change your password at any time by clicking your name shown in the top right-hand corner of the browser screen)

-- There is also a separate optional field for you to record any information about your entry – this remains private to you.
+There is also a separate optional field for you to record any information about your entry – this remains private to you.

-- Then click Add This Entry to proceed to the next screen to upload your image.
+Then click Add This Entry to proceed to the next screen to upload your image.

-- On the next screen click Choose JPEG to browse your local computer for the image file, which should already have been formatted to the required spec and saved with a .jpg extension.
+On the next screen click Choose JPEG to browse your local computer for the image file, which should already have been formatted to the required spec and saved with a .jpg extension.

-- Having chosen a file, (the filename itself is completely irrelevant), you can then click the Upload Image button to complete the process.
+Having chosen a file, (the filename itself is completely irrelevant), you can then click the Upload Image button to complete the process.
 You should then see a screen showing the analysis of your image.

 Warning Messages (in orange)

-- Incorrect colour profile Adobe RGB (1998) – this is also quite common.
-The Adobe RGB colour space profile contains a wider range of colours than the sRGB profile we use.
-This means that some of the colours in your image will not display as you expect.
-Ideally you should convert your image to the sRGB colour space, if you know how, to ensure colour accuracy when your image is projected.
+• Incorrect colour profile Adobe RGB (1998) – this is also quite common, and can mean that some colours will not display as you expect.
+Ideally you should convert your image to the sRGB colour space if you know how, to ensure accuracy.
 The PhotoEntry system will however convert your image automatically; if you click on the thumbnail you can see what it looks like.